 Our ultimate destination was the first of a series of waterfalls flowing into the Ourika River; snow melt runs into the Ourika River as it cuts through the Ourika Valley.
 The River is one of main arteries feeding into the Marrakech water table.

-To find the waterfalls, you’ll need to journey approximately 38 km (24 miles) southeast of Marrakesh on road P2017.
+To find the waterfalls, you’ll need to journey approximately 38 km (24 miles) southeast of Marrakech on road P2017.
 The road passes through the Berber village of Ourika and there isn’t much to do or see here.
 On the windy, climbing journey you’ll have plenty of opportunities to pull over and shop at the various roadside vendors and shops lining both sides of the road. (see the main photo above)

 Continue along the same route until the road ends.
 Seti Fatima is the end of the valley and is marked by a barricade.
 Find a place to park; we were directed to a paid parking lot just up the hill.

 Hungry from the journey, we dined at one of the many restaurants lining the Ourika River.
 A highlight of the trip, make sure you order a tajine with Berber bread.
 The tajine dishes are cooked over coals and everything tastes delicious to the backdrop of roaring water and fresh air.
 Make sure you do not leave Morocco without eating some of the country’s trademark olives!

 At this point, you have the option of walking up the narrow, windy path that leads towards the waterfall.
 Two young boys offered to guide us to the top (assume this is for a fee and negotiate a price or politely decline).
 If you need to use the restroom, this is the time.
 We were unaccustomed to the rustic pit toilet, but in a time of need, figured out how to get the job done (assume there might be a line and don’t let your kids wait until the last minute like mine always do).